 Boeing was under government contract to perform maintenance on the C-17 Globemaster aircraft at Long Beach Depot between 2006 and 2013.
 According to Mr. Webb, the aerospace company allegedly submitted claims during this time for 8-hour work shifts performed by its employees, even though the billed for hours included time spent at lunch and extended breaks.
-The breaks that Boeing billed for—which were not reimbursable under the terms of the government contract—caused the government to drastically overpay for the aircraft maintenance, according to the whistleblower lawsuit.
+Billing for hours which were not reimbursable under the terms of the government contract caused the government to drastically overpay for the aircraft maintenance, according to the whistleblower lawsuit.

-When an aerospace manufacturer submits false claims about the aerospace technology they provide to the United States Government they are committing aerospace fraud.
+When an aerospace manufacturer submits false claims about the technology they manufacture or the services they provide to the government, they are, in effect, stealing taxpayer dollars by committing fraud.

-These false claims can include many types of corrupt conduct, including deliberately inflating the charges on a particular contract with the Department of Defense or NASA, supplying defective parts, and failing to meet the specifications of a contract.
-Whatever the fraudulent conduct, the end result is cheating the federal government and stealing taxpayers dollars.
+Aerospace fraud schemes can include many types of corrupt conduct, including, but not limited to, deliberately inflating the charges on a particular contract with the Department of Defense or NASA, supplying defective parts, or failing to meet the specifications of a contract.
+Whatever the scheme, the end result is bilking money from our defense budget.

-In another case that was settled on October 10, 2014, the Boeing Company paid $23 million to resolve allegations that it improperly charged the U.S. Air Force for labor costs in connection with the repair and maintenance of C-17 Globemaster aircraft.
+In another case, the Boeing Company paid $23 million to resolve allegations that it improperly charged the U.S. Air Force for labor costs in connection with the repair and maintenance of C-17 Globemaster aircraft.
 The C-17 is used to transport troops and cargo around the world.
 The allegations were originally brought in a qui tam lawsuit by four Boeing Company employees under the FCA.
-The four will split a whistleblower award of $3.9 million as their share of the settlement.
+The four split a whistleblower award of $3.9 million as their share of the settlement.

-The largest settlement with an aerospace company came in 2009 when aerospace giant Northrop Grumman paid $325 million to settle FCA allegations that TRW, Inc., a company which Northrop Grumman acquired in 2002, had provided defective parts for spy satellites in the 1990s.
+One of the largest aerospace fraud settlements in history came in 2009 when aerospace giant Northrop Grumman paid $325 million to settle FCA allegations that TRW, Inc., a company which Northrop Grumman acquired in 2002, had provided defective parts for spy satellites in the 1990s.
 The charges were first raised in a qui tam lawsuit brought by whistleblower Robert Ferro, an electrical engineer for a private research company that tested the parts for TRW in 1995.
 Ferro discovered the parts would likely fail if used in satellites but his findings were suppressed by TRW.
 He received a whistleblower award of $48.8 million.